-Project Leader: Ass.
-Prof. Peter Erskine, University of Queensland
+Project Leader: Professor Peter Erskine, University of Queensland

 This project aims to engage the mining industry and land management agencies to develop a clear understanding of EO tools needed to improve government monitoring, and industry management approaches to mine rehabilitation and restoration at the property scale (including stochastic event monitoring).

 We would greatly value your input to this work.

 To participate in the industry survey of what benefits ecological restoration can gain from EO, please follow the link to the survey below:

 Yes!
 I’d like to access the survey https://bit.ly/SERA-eco and I agree to the participant terms as they have been set out in the Participant Information below.

 Research Title: Knowledge gaps and opportunities for earth observation tools in mine-rehabilitation at the property scale

 Researcher(s): Professor Peter Erskine (Centre Director, project leader), Mr Phillip McKenna (Senior Research Officer), and Dr Lorna Hernandez-Santin (Research Fellow) from the Centre for Mined Land Rehabilitation part of the Sustainable Minerals Institute at the University of Queensland.
 Dr Brendon McAtee (Industry Engagement Manager) from FrontierSI.